 This change item will allow the City to continue accepting credit cards for payment of utility bills.
 In 2018, 209,000 utility bills were paid via credit card equaling 19.5% of the total payments.
 In 2015, 16.0% of utility bills were paid by credit card.
 The upward trend in the number of customers paying via credit card is expected to continue.
 In 2018, \$42 million out of the total payments of \$231 million were made using credit cards.
-This represents approximately be exploring options for service fees to end y 18% of payments received via credit cards.The City will als ncourage bank (ACH) withdrawal instead of credit cards. Ю
+This represents approximately 18% of payments received via credit cards.
+The City will also be exploring options for service fees to encourage bank (ACH) withdrawal instead of credit cards.